ricalbr/femto2/README.md

     wgs.append(wg)
 ```

-Now that the waveguides are defined we set the fabrication parameters
+Now that the waveguides are defined, we set the fabrication parameters

 ```python
 PARAM_GC = dict(filename='MZIs.pgm',